 Optional modules for the BA Sociology with Specialism in Race and Global Politics

-To claim your specialism in Race and Global Politics you will choose 90CATS worth of modules (including a 30CAT dissertation) in this specialist area.
-The options currently available for the 2017/18 year which could be chosen for the Race and Global Politics specialism are listed below and are indicative of the type of module list which will be available in future years.
+To claim your specialism in Race and Global Politics you will choose 75CATS worth of modules, (including a 30CAT dissertation), in this specialist area.
+The options currently available for the 2017/18 year which could be chosen for the Race and Global Politics specialism are listed below, and are indicative of the type of module list which could be available in future years.

 - War, Memory and Society (15CATS)